icinganalysis/icinganalysis.github.io/content/Heated Probes.md

 NACA-TN-2615 is cited three times in the NACA Icing Publications Database [^5]:
 - von Glahn, Uwe H.: The Icing Problem, presented at Ottawa AGARD Conference.
 AG 19/P9, June 10-17 1955. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19700070487) [also reprinted in NASA-TM-81651, but there the reproduction quality is poor.]
 - Dorsch, Robert G., and Brun, Rinaldo J.: Variation of Local Liquid-Water Concentration about an Ellipsoid of Fineness Ratio 5 Moving in a Droplet Field.
 NACA-TN-3153, 1954. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068690)
 - Neel, Carr B., Jr.: A Heated-Wire Liquid-Water-Content Instrument and Results of Initial Flight Tests in Icing Conditions.
-NACA-RM-A54I23, 1955.
+NACA-RM-A54I23, 1955. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068734)

 An online search [^7] found NACA-TN-2615 cited 21 times.

 NACA-RM-A54I23 cites 11 references:
-- Neel, Carr B., Jr., and Steinmetz, Charles P.: The Calculated and Measured Performance Characteristics of a Heated-Wire Liquid-Water-Content Meter for Measuring Icing Severity.
-NACA-TN-2615, 1952.
+- Brun, Rinaldo J., Serafini, John S., and Moshos, George J.: Impingement of Water Droplets on an NACA 651-212 Airfoil at an Angle of Attack of 4°.
+NACA-RM-E52B12, 1952. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068679)
 - Bullard, A. F.: Convair Model 340 Airfoil Anti-Icing System Test.
 Plane N-73104.
 United Air Lines, Inc., Engineering Dept., Rept.
 No. F-345, May 1953.
 - Perkins, Porter J., McCullough, Stuart, and Lewis, Ralph D.: A Simplified Instrument for Recording and Indicating Frequency and Intensity of Icing Conditions Encountered in Flight.
 NACA-RM-E51E16, 1951 [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068729).
 - Lewis, William: A Flight Investigation of the Meteorological Conditions Conducive to the Formation of Ice on Airplanes.
 NACA-TN-1393, 1947. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930082038)